stepgazaille/python3-cli-template/README.rst

 Generating the project's documentation
 --------------------------------------
-Use the following commands to generate a local version of the project's documentation:
+We are using `Sphinx <http://www.sphinx-doc.org//>`_ to generate our API documentation.
+Use the following commands to generate a local version of the project's API documentation:

 .. code:: shell